Cotai Strip: Studio City Macau Expansion Phase 2

-Scheduled to be completed by mid-2022, Phase 2 expansion of Studio City Macau will include two new hotel towers with a total of approximately 900 rooms.
-Additional gaming space, a cineplex, an indoor water park touted to be one of the world's largest, and facilities for meetings and exhibitions are also part of the expansion plans.
+Scheduled to be completed by mid-2022, Phase 2 expansion of Studio City Macau will include two new hotel towers.
+Additional gaming space, a cineplex, an indoor water park, and facilities for meetings and exhibitions are also part of the expansion plans.

 Under the terms of its land concession with the Macau SAR Government, Studio City Macau must complete its expansion by 31 May 2022.
 However, due to the COVID-19 pandemic, construction is likely to be delayed and Melco Resorts & Entertainment Limited has stated that the expansion is unlikely to be completed by the deadline.

-Wynn Palace Expansion Phases 1 and 2
+Wynn Palace Expansion

 Announced by Wynn Resorts Limited in 2019, the expansion of Wynn Palace will focus on adding non-gaming assets and two new hotel towers with a total of approximately 1,300 rooms.

-Phase 1

 A large glass and steel structure, named the Crystal Pavilion, housing an immersive performance space will be built adjacent to the existing Wynn Palace.
 Furthermore, a 650-room hotel tower will be erected alongside.
 Non-gaming assets such as interactive sculptures, gardens, and a gourmet food pavilion are also part of the expansion plans.

 Phase 1 is estimated to cost US$2 billion, with construction expected to begin in 2021 and completed by 2024.

-Phase 2

-Another hotel tower housing 650 rooms will be built as part of Phase 2.
+Another hotel tower will be built as part of Phase 2.
 Further details on this phase have yet to be released.

 MGM Cotai Expansion Phase 2

-First mentioned by MGM China Holdings Limited in 2018, a few months after the inauguration of MGM Cotai, an all-new additional south hotel tower of approximately 900 rooms and 100 suites has been planned as part of MGM Cotai's expansion plans.
-The existing retail podium will also be expanded to allow for more restaurants, retail outlets, and entertainment spots.
+First mentioned by MGM China Holdings Limited in 2018, a few months after the inauguration of MGM Cotai, an all-new additional south hotel tower has been planned as part of MGM Cotai's expansion plans.
+The existing retail podium will also be expanded to allow for more recreation and entertainment options.
 The foundations for the expansion have already been built when constructing the MGM Cotai previously.

 In 2019, the chief executive of MGM China Holdings Limited, Grant Bowie, announced that the expansion will only be likely from 2021 or beyond.

 Redevelopment of City of Dreams

 Announced by Melco Resorts & Entertainment Limited in 2019, City of Dreams will undergo a makeover with a revamp of its hotel properties.
 With renovation works begun, Nüwa Hotel will be extensively refurbished after being renamed and rebranded from the former Crown Towers.
 In addition, three new villas will be added to the Morpheus Hotel.
 The Countdown Hotel, formerly Hard Rock Hotel, will also be revamped and renamed Libertine.
 Works for these redevelopments are scheduled to be completed in 2021.